MaryamOsama/JavaScript_The-Game/README.md

 The game has four levels you can choose any of them from the menu.

 Score:
-The score is managed by increasing a point by every touch to the brick.
+The score is managed by increasing a point by every hit between ball and brick

 How to play the game?